oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_InferenceOptimizations_AMX_BF16_INT8/README.md

 The `PyTorch* Inference Optimizations with Advanced Matrix Extensions Bfloat16 Integer8` sample demonstrates how to perform inference using the ResNet50 and BERT models using the Intel® Extension for PyTorch (IPEX).

 The Intel® Extension for PyTorch (IPEX) extends PyTorch* with optimizations for extra performance boost on Intel® hardware.
 While most of the optimizations will be included in future PyTorch* releases, the extension delivers up-to-date features and optimizations for PyTorch on Intel® hardware.
-For example, newer optimizations include AVX-512 Vector Neural Network Instructions (AVX512 VNNI) and Intel® Advanced Matrix Extensions (Intel® Intel® AMX).
+For example, newer optimizations include AVX-512 Vector Neural Network Instructions (AVX512 VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX).

 | Area                  | Description
 |:---                   |:---
-| What you will learn   | Inference performance improvements using Intel® Extension for PyTorch (IPEX) with Intel® Intel® AMX BF16/INT8
+| What you will learn   | Inference performance improvements using Intel® Extension for PyTorch (IPEX) with Intel® AMX BF16/INT8
 | Time to complete      | 5 minutes
 | Category              | Code Optimization

 ## Purpose

 The Intel® Extension for PyTorch (IPEX) allows you to speed up inference on Intel® Xeon Scalable processors with lower precision data formats and specialized computer instructions.
 The bfloat16 (BF16) data format uses half the bit width of floating-point-32 (FP32), which lessens the amount of memory needed and execution time to process.
 Likewise, the integer8 (INT8) data format uses half the bit width of BF16.
-You should notice performance optimization with the Intel® AMX instruction set when compared to Vector Neural Network Instructions (VNNI).
+You should notice performance optimization with the Intel® AMX instruction set when compared to Intel® Vector Neural Network Instructions (Intel® VNNI).

 ## Prerequisites